Shelly Peiken: Biography

-She has blogged for notable sites such as Huffington Post, and Yamaha Music where she writes of her experiences as a songwriter, creativity, the challenges of the current music business, and the balancing of career and parenthood.
+She has blogged for sites such as Huffington Post, and Yamaha Music where she writes of her experiences as a songwriter, creativity, the challenges of the current music business, and the balancing of career and parenthood.
 She has a personal website and blog as well.

-Peiken's first book, Confessions of a Serial Songwriter, was published by Backbeat Books, on March 1, 2016 and was nominated for Best Spoken Word Album at the 60th Annual Grammy Awards.
+Peiken's first book, Confessions of a Serial Songwriter, was published by Backbeat Books, on March 1, 2016, and was nominated for Best Spoken Word Album at the 60th Annual Grammy Awards.

 She resides in Los Angeles with husband, film composer Adam Gorgoni and her daughter, Layla.